Disclaimer: These materials do not constitute legal advice and should not be substituted for the advice of legal counsel.

 - Payroll data: A record must be kept of information on the rate of pay, hours, straight-time earnings, overtime earnings, deductions, authorizations for deductions, total wages per pay period, and tax withholding forms.
 Haw.
 Rev. Stat. §§ 371-11, 387-6, and 388-7.

 - Child labor: Copies of minors' certificates of employment and ages must be retained for as long as the minor is employed.
-Upon separation, the document must be returned to the Department of Labor and Industrial Relations.
+Upon separation, the document must be returned to the Hawaii Department of Labor and Industrial Relations.
 Haw.
 Rev. Stat. § 390-3.

 - Benefit information: This information includes records of all work-related injuries and illnesses, as well as medical and other records pertaining to workers' compensation claims, and copies of any Waiver of Health Care Coverage.
 Haw.
 Rev. Stat. §§ 386-95, 386-96, and 393-21.